covcom/388COM/Week_03_XML_and_gradle/README.md

     <integer name="depreciation">80</integer>
     ```

-### ArrayList, StringBuilder, Wrapper class, auto boxing
+### ArrayList, StringBuilder, Wrapper class, autoboxing

 Make the following changes to the 'basic' classes to accomodate the UI change.